ardalis/Specification/docs/index.md

 ## Getting Started

 Read the [Getting Started section](getting-started/).
-You can also [review the sample application that is available in the GitHub repository](https://github.com/ardalis/Specification/tree/master/sample).
+You can also [review the sample applications that are available in the GitHub repository](https://github.com/ardalis/Specification/tree/main/samples).

 ## Docs theme notes